hsujohnathan/Monitoring-Federal-Criminal-Sentences/README.md

 that I should consider - is the setencing on the lower end of the guidelines or the opposite (upward v. downward departure/mandatory minimmum or no, 852 enhancement)?
 Are blacks given a higher sentence at a higher frequency?
 Is that changing over the years?

+Data can be downloaded at https://www.icpsr.umich.edu/icpsrweb/ICPSR/series/00083 - however, you will need to convert them from ASCII for the data prior to 2005.